TravisAdsittBoiseState/Hydrological-Data-Managment/README.md

 ## Quickstart

-In order to install all the dependencies for this project simply run the following script:
+In order to install all the dependencies for this project simply run the following script as root:

-setup.sh
+set-up.sh

 After installing required dependencies it will also start up the webserver.

+To start the webserver normally use the start_server.py script.

+*NOTE* These scripts is not stored on the github repo however will be included in the package handoff.

 ## Config File Format: